rolandyuwy/tp/docs/UserGuide.md

 ## Sort food items by description

 The `sortdesc` command sorts the list of food items by description.
-This function is useful if you forget a food item's exact spelling, and you are unable to use the `find` command for it.
+This function provides you with a convenient and sorted overview of all food items.

 **Format:** `sortdesc`